CordetG/chomp/README.md

 [('a', 3), ('b', 3), ('c', 3), ('_', 0), ('_', 0)]
 [('a', 4), ('b', 4), ('c', 4), ('_', 0), ('_', 0)]

+...

+# I won! --> when winning move returns None
+You Win -- Agent has been poisoned!
 ```

 ## Features